 4. Follow the same process to install libxmu.
 Please note that libxmu is already pre-installed.
 Just be sure to update your Ubuntu machine.

 If the above did not work, you can also try:

 a.
 Removing the Time Doctor directory from your home directory.

 b.
-Remove the shared dir .local/share/data/Timedoctor
+Removing the shared directory .local/share/data/TimeDoctor.

 c.
-Reinstall the app
+Reinstalling the application

-That's it!
-You're now ready to start TimeDoctor in your Ubuntu machine!
+That is it!
+You are now ready to start using Time Doctor on your Ubuntu machine!

-For questions, comments or feedback regarding this topic, please send an email to email@example.com.
+For questions, comments, or feedback regarding this topic, please send an email to email@example.com.